JocCordova/ClientContactList/README.md

 The Login activity can be accessed through the three dots.

 The Admin activity is accessed through the gear, to access here a password is needed the password (`Admin01`) is hard coded at the moment.
+Older Logs (Older than 30 days) can be also deleted on the Admin activity.

 |  Main ||  Login || Admin  |